RPGroup-PBoC/RegSeq/protocol/2_library_cloning.md

 https://www.twistbioscience.com/op_protocol_ampguidelines

 ## Second Amplification and Barcoding of Oligo Library
+The barcode was inserted 110 base pairs from the 5’ end of the mRNA, containing 45 base pairs from the targeted regulatory region, 64 base pairs containing primer sites used in the construction of the plasmid, and 11 base pairs containing a three frame stop codon.
+All the sequences are listed in Supplementary Table 1.
+Following the barcode there is an RBS and a GFP coding region.
+[6].

 ## Insertion of Barcoded Library into Plasmid Backbone
+Mutated promoters were PCR amplified and inserted by Gibson assembly into the plasmid backbone of pJK14 (SC101 origin)

 ## Cloning or Integration of Barcoded Library
+Constructs
+were electroporated into E. coli K-12 MG1655 [54].

 ## Pooling of _E. coli_ and DNA / RNA Isolation